Last updated on : 19 Nov, 2025

 Instructions:

-Drinking a cup of lemongrass tea in the morning may help support digestion and relaxation.
-However, if you are pregnant, breastfeeding, or on medication, consult your doctor before regular use.
+While drinking a cup of lemongrass tea may support digestion and relaxation, it is important to note: if you are pregnant, breastfeeding, or taking prescription medication, consult your doctor before regular or medicinal use [7].

-However, some precautions and potential side effects should be noted:
+However, some crucial precautions and potential side effects should be noted:

 – Dr. Kavya Rejikumar

-Lemongrass is a versatile herb valued in both traditional medicine and modern wellness practices.
-From its use in teas and essential oils to its role in skincare and digestion, lemongrass offers a range of potential benefits supported by preliminary scientific findings and centuries of traditional use.
+Lemongrass is a versatile, aromatic herb valued in both traditional medicine and modern wellness practices.
+From its use in teas and essential oils to its role in skincare and digestion, lemongrass may offer a range of health-supporting effects, many of which are supported by preliminary scientific findings and centuries of traditional use [4].

 However, like all herbal remedies, it should be used thoughtfully.
-While generally safe in food amounts, medicinal or concentrated use may carry risks—particularly for individuals who are pregnant, breastfeeding, or managing specific health conditions.
-Always consult a healthcare provider before incorporating lemongrass into your routine for therapeutic purposes.
+While generally safe in food amounts [3], medicinal or concentrated use must be approached with caution, as it may carry risks—particularly for individuals who are pregnant, breastfeeding, or managing specific health conditions [7].
+Always consult a qualified healthcare provider before incorporating lemongrass into your routine for therapeutic purposes.

-With proper use and precaution, lemongrass can be a refreshing, aromatic addition to your lifestyle—supporting well-being naturally and gently.
+With proper use and adherence to safety precautions, lemongrass can be a refreshing addition to your lifestyle—supporting well-being naturally and responsibly.

-Yes, lemongrass is generally safe when consumed in moderate amounts as part of food or tea.
-However, if you plan to use it for therapeutic purposes or in concentrated forms like essential oil, it’s best to consult a healthcare provider.
+Yes, lemongrass is generally safe when consumed in moderate amounts as part of food or tea [3].
+However, if you plan to use it for therapeutic purposes or in concentrated forms like essential oil, it’s best to consult a healthcare provider for personalized guidance.

-Lemongrass has traditionally been used to support digestion and relieve symptoms like bloating and gas.
-The compound citral found in lemongrass may help relax the digestive tract, although more human studies are needed to confirm its effectiveness.
+Lemongrass has traditionally been used to support digestion and relieve symptoms like bloating and gas [4].
+The compound citral found in lemongrass may help to relax the digestive tract, although more human studies are needed to confirm its specific effectiveness [5].

-Lemongrass is not recommended during pregnancy in medicinal amounts due to its possible uterine-stimulating effects.
-Pregnant and breastfeeding individuals should consult a doctor before using lemongrass supplements or essential oil.
+No, lemongrass is generally not recommended during pregnancy in medicinal or concentrated amounts due to traditional concerns about its possible uterine-stimulating effects [7].
+Pregnant and breastfeeding individuals should always consult a physician before using lemongrass supplements or essential oil.

-Lemongrass essential oil should not be applied directly to the skin without dilution.
-Always mix it with a carrier oil such as coconut or jojoba oil to avoid irritation, and do a patch test before widespread use.
+No. Lemongrass essential oil should never be applied directly to the skin without dilution.
+Always mix it with a carrier oil such as coconut or jojoba oil to avoid irritation, and always perform a patch test before widespread use [2].

-Yes, lemongrass contains compounds such as citral and eugenol that have demonstrated anti-inflammatory and antioxidant activity in laboratory studies.
-These properties may help reduce minor inflammation when used appropriately.
+Yes, lemongrass contains compounds such as citral and eugenol that have demonstrated anti-inflammatory and antioxidant activity in laboratory (in vitro) studies [4].
+While promising, these results do not constitute definitive proof of anti-inflammatory benefit in humans and should be used with appropriate caution.

-Children should not use concentrated lemongrass oils or insect repellents unless recommended by a pediatrician.
-Accidental ingestion or misuse can be harmful.
+No. Children should not use concentrated lemongrass oils or insect repellents unless explicitly recommended by a paediatrician.
+The accidental ingestion or misuse of essential oils can be toxic and harmful [2].

-When used in excess or in sensitive individuals, lemongrass may cause allergic reactions, skin irritation, or respiratory issues.
-Always use it in moderation and discontinue if adverse effects occur.
+When used in excess or in sensitive individuals, lemongrass may cause allergic reactions, skin irritation, or respiratory issues [2].
+Always use it in moderation, adhere to dilution guidelines, and discontinue use if any adverse effects occur.

-Lemongrass tea and aromatherapy with diluted essential oil are commonly used for stress relief.
-While many users report calming effects, clinical evidence is limited, and it should not replace prescribed anxiety treatments.
+Lemongrass tea and aromatherapy with diluted essential oil are commonly used for stress relief and relaxation [1].
+While many users report calming effects, robust clinical evidence is limited, and it should never replace prescribed anxiety treatments.

 Disclaimer